- Why should I give through the UWCFD?

 Yes.
 Courtesy appointees, hourly/temporary employees, students, and non-UW employees can give through the UWCFD via personal check.
 Submit your check with a giving form.
 (Payroll deduction is not available for hourly/temporary employees, students, and non-UW employees.)

 Can I give back to my alma mater?

 Yes.
 Look for your alma mater in the paper charity guide or in the online charity search.

 How do I change or cancel my payroll deduction?

 You may log into your online account and make changes to your donations anytime during the year.
-You may also contact the UWCFD Office for assistance at firstname.lastname@example.org or 206-616-3678.
+You may also submit a giving form to the UWCFD Office or contact the UWCFD Office for assistance at email@example.com or 206-616-3678.